Machine Learning and Transformers for Thyroid Carcinoma Diagnosis: A Review

 \subsection{Bibliometric analysis}

 A bibliometric analysis was performed to delve into and evaluate the scientific studies reviewed in this paper.
-The continuous interest in AI-based TC research is depicted in Figure \ref{figbibio}, with the publication count reaching 81 in 2022.
-Figure \ref{figbibio} (a) highlights the leading researchers in the field of TC-oriented AI research, focusing on those who have published within the past five years.
-Figure \ref{figbibio} (b) provides a snapshot of the enduring interest in AI-based TC research, showcasing a rising trend in the creation of AI solutions for TC since 2015.
-Figure \ref{figbibio} (c) maps out the countries that are major contributors to the research output in this area, with China and the United States showing a pronounced focus on AI-driven TC detection.
+The continuous interest in \ac{AI}-based \ac{TC} research is depicted in Figure \ref{figbibio}, with the publication count reaching 81 in 2022.
+Figure \ref{figbibio} (a) highlights the leading researchers in the field of TC-oriented \ac{AI} research, focusing on those who have published within the past five years.
+Figure \ref{figbibio} (b) provides a snapshot of the enduring interest in \ac{AI}-based \ac{TCD} research, showcasing a rising trend in the creation of \ac{AI} solutions for \ac{TC} prognosis and diagnosis since 2015.
+Figure \ref{figbibio} (c) maps out the countries that are major contributors to the research output in this area, with China and the United States showing a pronounced focus on \ac{AI}-driven \ac{TC} detection.
 Lastly, Figure \ref{figbibio} (d) illustrates the breakdown of publication types, with journal articles making up the bulk of the research (67.2\%), followed by conference papers (19.3\%).